This all started during a recent strategy call with a client. They asked a familiar question:

 Conclusion

-If there’s one thing to take away from this, it’s this: The marketing funnel is dead.
-The world of B2B SaaS marketing has changed, and it’s time to rethink how we engage with our leads.
+If there’s one key takeaway, it’s this: the marketing funnel is dead.
+B2B SaaS marketing has evolved, and so must the way we engage with leads.